c4s4/stork/README.md

 ### Gophers

-If a recent version of Go is installed on your system, you may install *stOrk* with:
+If a recent version of Go is installed on your system, you may install version of *stOrk* on *master* branch with:

 ```
 $ go get github.com/c4s4/stork
 ```

+This will build *stOrk* and put binary in *bin* directory of your *GOPATH*.

 ## Usage